Tim-Hanson/The-Cost-of-Living-Crisis-the-Russian-War-and-How-Policy-Will-Affect-Us/README.md

 As Zonal Pricing is the most likely energy price policy reform to be implemented it is worth investigating further.

-Should Zonal Pricing be implemented it would undoubtably be beneficial as it can only decrease the unit cost of energy or at worst keep it the same.
+Should Zonal Pricing be implemented it would, in theory, be wholly beneficial.
+Only decreasing the unit cost of energy or at worst keeping it the same.
 This should be kept in mind throughout the following section where the effects of Zonal Pricing on regional inequality are examined.
 Even if the threat of increasing inequality due to regional pricing is observed, it should be noted that this is against a backdrop of reduced energy costs.
 In theory, everyone will pay less, it is just that some will pay less than others.

 The risk of Zonal Pricing increasing regional inequality is more concerning once you consider that there will be pressure placed on Ofgen by energy companies who will look to redress their loss in profits via another mechanism.

 Please note the regions shown in the choropleth visualisation below do not align with the zones which would determine zonal pricing.
 Zonal Pricing has not currently been implemented and the regions it may use have not been published.

 #### Who Uses Gas

-The figure below shows the energy generated from gas consumed per person by region between 2005 and 2022.
+The figure below shows the gas consumed per person by region between 2005 and 2022.
 In this figure the scale is set to plot the colour of the choropleth between the maxima and minima of the whole set not just for each year.
 This means we can use this figure to compare regional trends as well as trends over time.

-The figure shows a consistent trend towards less gas usage, as we would expect from figure (THIS WILL BE THE RED AND BLUE LINE ONE).
+The figure shows a consistent trend towards less gas usage, as we would expect from figure (Figure 8).
 It also shows a regional trend of greater gas consumption in the north of England.
 The largest consumers in 2022 where the East Midlands and Yorkshire and The Humber, with a value of 5.2 MWh/person, the lowest consumer was the South East, with a value of 3.3 MWh/person.

 Please note this figure only plots domestic energy consumption so will not be skewed by industry energy use.